fledge-iot/fledge-south-s2opcua/docs/index.rst

 Information from Variables is used to define Assets and Datapoints in Fledge.
 See the :ref:`Subscriptions` section for a description of OPC UA Objects and Variables and how to specify them.

-  - **OPC UA Node Subscriptions**: This is a list of OPC UA NodeIds that are used to create the subscription within the OPCUA server.
+  - **OPC UA Node Subscriptions**: This is a list of OPC UA NodeIds that are used to create the subscription within the OPC UA server.
 Each entry in the list is an OPC UA NodeId.
 To add a new item to the list click on the *+ Add new item* link at the bottom of the list.

     The NodeIds can be identifiers of Variables, or Objects that are the parents of Variables.